-Mapping Tom Petty’s legacy: How one fan is keeping Petty’s hometown ties alive
+Mapping Tom Petty’s Legacy: How one fan is keeping Petty’s hometown ties alive

 “Tom and I were friends from approximately 5 or 6 years old,” Harben said.
 “I happened to live down the street where he also lived, and we were nine days apart in age, so it was just natural for us to be buddies.”

-Harben believes the trail does more than map out Petty’s early stomping grounds – it brings fans closer to the person behind the music.
+Harben said he believes the trail does more than map out Petty’s early stomping grounds – it brings fans closer to the person behind the music.

 “People really only think about Tom’s musical side.
 They don’t think about his childhood side, so I credit Gainesville with being a real strong building block for him,” Harben said.

-Harben has met and spoken with Murphy several times to offer further insight into Petty’s early life.
-Through their conversations, Harben has helped shape the trail by providing childhood stories and photos, offering a glimpse into Petty’s formative years.
+Harben has met and spoken with Murphy several times to offer deeper insight into Petty’s early life.
+Harben said their conversations have helped shape the trail by providing childhood stories and photos, offering a glimpse into Petty’s formative years.

 “I hope that in working with Shawn, I can help him share what kind of person Tom was,” Harben said.
 “Just a normal, happy-go-lucky kid growing up in Gainesville.”